FrankHu-MSFT/AutoHotkeyScripts/README.md

 To install ahk - https://www.autohotkey.com/download/

 Autohotkey is a way to press a bunch of keys, when pressing one key.
-This script gives your number keypad have different functions.
+This script converts the number keypad into a set of macros.

 1. Get Github Author Name
 1. label github question as product-question